adrianschlatter/tanuna/README.md

 # tanuna

-tanuna is a Python packages that supports working with dynamic systems.
+tanuna is a Python package that supports working with dynamic systems.
 It is intended to include:

 - Continuous time and discrete time systems
 - Linear and non-linear systems